khalidsaadat/soen341/README.md

 Jan 2022 - Apr 2022

+## What is this repository for?
+This repository is going to be used to gather all relevant information regarding our website.
+This includes the information about the teammates, any codes that were written for the website, sprints following the agile methodology, and any other important documents.

+## Technologies Used
+For the front-end, we are going to be using HTML, CSS and JavaScript.
+For the back-end, we are going to be using PHP and SQL.

+## Objective
+The objective of this project is to implement a simplified version of Amazon (online shopping website).

+## Core Features
+- Browsing items
+- Adding products to the cart
+- Checking out

 ## Team Members
 - Khalid Sadat - 40177334 - github.com/khalidsaadat
 - Anum Siddiqui - 40129811 - github.com/AnumSidd